arzoopatra/AlzPal/README.md

 ⭐ **GPS Tracking**  :- Real-time Tracking for Caregivers to Locate and Monitor the User’s Movements.

-⭐ **Reminders**  :- Medication, Appointment, and Task Teminders with customizable Notifications.
+⭐ **Reminders**  :- Medication, Appointment, and Task Reminders with customizable Notifications.

 ⭐ **Memory Games**  :- Cognitive-enhancing Games designed to stimulate Mental Agility and Memory Retention.